You are here:

 Reading glasses are normally required after surgery, but dependence on spectacles for near vision can be reduced by targeting better distance vision in one eye and better near vision in the other.
 Multifocal IOLs are also effective in reducing or eliminating reading glasses for many patients.
 Your suitability for each of these treatment options will depend on a number of factors which will be discussed with you at your initial consultation.

-- IOLs do not deteriorate after implantation and, in the absence of any new eye problems, vision should stay good permanently once the recovery from cataract surgery has been completed.
+- IOLs do not normally deteriorate after implantation and, in the absence of any new eye problems, vision should stay good permanently once the recovery from cataract surgery has been completed.
 The commonest reason for visual deterioration after cataract surgery is posterior capsular opacification (PCO): a frosting over of the tissue surrounding the IOL.
 This is treated by YAG laser capsulotomy (see below).

 - Approximately 1 in 100 patients will require a second operation to correct complications resulting from cataract surgery.
 In the vast majority of these patients, the final visual outcome is good, but visual recovery may be delayed.